 The American's with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act provide that no individual will be discriminated against on the basis of a disability.
+(Board Policy 2260.01 - Section 504/ADA Prohibition Against Discrimination Based on Disability).
 This protection applies not just to the student, but to all individuals who have access to the District's programs and facilities.

 A student can access special education services through the proper evaluation procedures.
-Parent involvement in this procedure is important and required by Federal (IDEA) and State law.
-Contact the building principal at 231-894-5617 to inquire about evaluation procedures and programs.
+Parent involvement in this procedure is important and required by Federal

+(IDEA) and State law.
+Contact the Building Principal at 231-894-5617 to inquire about evaluation procedures and programs.